A Little Bit More About Me...

-In 2021, while still in high school, Luisa stepped onto a construction site for the very first time.
-The work was hard, tedious, and physically demanding but within the grit, she discovered something unexpected: a love for building.
+In 2021, while still in high school, I stepped onto a construction site for the very first time.
+The work was hard, tedious, and physically demanding but within the grit, I discovered something unexpected: a love for building.

-What many saw as labor, she saw as possibility.
+What many saw as labor, I saw as possibility.

-That moment didn’t just shape her career goals... it sparked a mission.
-As Luisa looked around, she noticed how rare it was to see other women in the field.
-Often, she was the only one.
-And while that could have been discouraging, it became her motivation.
-She didn’t just want to belong in construction.
-She wanted to change it.
+That moment didn’t just shape my career goals... it sparked a mission.
+As I looked around, I noticed how rare it was to see other women in the field.
+Often, I was the only one.
+And while that could have been discouraging, it became my motivation.
+I didn’t just want to belong in construction.
+I wanted to change it.

-Now a Construction Management student, Luisa has combined her academic journey with her advocacy.
-She launched G.L.O.W.
+Now as a Construction Management student, I have combined my academic journey with my advocacy.
+I launched G.L.O.W.
 (Girls Leading Our World) to bring hands-on STEM programming directly into elementary schools, making science fun, accessible, and confidence building for young girls at the age when self-belief begins to form.

-Luisa’s mission is simple: to help every girl believe she belongs in the room and at the head of the table.
+My mission is simple: to help every girl believe she belongs not only in the room, but at the head of the table.

 Miss Alachua 2025

-In 2025, Luisa was titled Miss Alachua, a title that allows her to amplify the impact within her community.
-With her title as a platform, she continues to advocate for women in STEM while also serving local organizations, volunteering, and uplifting the next generation of leaders.
-Her story is a testament to resilience, passion, and purpose... a reminder that even the toughest beginnings can lead to the most meaningful callings.
+Miss Alachua: a title that allows me to amplify the impact within my community!
+With my title as a platform, I continue to advocate for women in STEM, while also serving local organizations, volunteering, and uplifting the next generation of leaders.
+My story is a testament to resilience, passion, and purpose... a reminder that even the toughest beginnings can lead to the most meaningful callings.

 Create Your Own Website With Webador